Hakainde Hichilema: Foreign policy

 In 2021 for the 76th United Nations General Assembly he made his first international trip to the United States, meeting World Bank and International Monetary Fund (IMF) heads and American Vice President Kamala Harris.
 In 2022 Zambia voted to condemn Russia's invasion of Ukraine in the UN.
 In April that year a US Office of Security Cooperation was established in the country.
 The same month a new Chinese Chamber of Commerce was founded in Lusaka, and on 31 May Hichilema and President Xi Jinping had a phone call.
 On 21 September 2022, Hichilema addressed the general debate of the 77th session of the United Nations General Assembly.

 In May 2022, at the annual African Mining Indaba held in Cape Town, Hichilema delivered a keynote speech where he "welcomed two landmark investments", by First Quantum Minerals (FQM) worth $1.25 billion in expanding the production of Kansanshi mine and extending its life, and $100 million in investment to operationalize the $250 million Enterprise Nickel Mine.
 That month Zambia and the Democratic Republic of the Congo also signed an agreement for developing an electric battery value chain.

 In 2022 the President Hichilema and Tanzanian President Samia Suluhu Hassan agreed to revitalize the TAZARA Railway and upgrade it to standard gauge through public-private partnership.

 Hichilema refers to himself as the country's 'chief marketing officer', and has travelled to the United States, United Kingdom, European Union, and Africa to promote the Zambian economy.
 In addition to the UAE (Expo2020) and Belgium (EU-Africa summit).
 Hichilema has conducted regional trips to Angola, Botswana, the DRC, Egypt, Eswatini, Ethiopia, Kenya, Lesotho, Malawi, Senegal, South Africa, Tanzania, Namibia and Rwanda.
 He also participated in the 2022 Commonwealth Summit (CHOGM 2022) held in Kigali.
 In October 2021, he led a delegation to COP26 and in 2022, Zambia chaired the African Group of Negotiators at COP27.

-In 2024, he fired three constitutional court judges.
+In October 2024, he fired three constitutional court judges.

+On 4 September 2025, Hichilema joined the Advisory Board of the Global Center on Adaptation.

+On 4 June 2026 Hichilema signed the Education (Amendment) Act, 2026, making free education a permanent legal right.